 For decades, property management in England has often relied on a simple, two-word defensive strategy: “No Pets”, really- as simple as that.
 Whether to protect carpets or avoid noise complaints, blanket pet bans had been a standard clause in the majority of Assured Shorthold Tenancies.

-New Rule for Renting with Pets: The Implied Term
+New Rule for Renting with Pets

 The new renting rules does not grant an automatic right for every tenant to keep any animal in any property.
 A Great Dane in a studio flat is still unlikely to be appropriate.
 Instead, the legislation creates a structured legal framework for how requests must be made and how landlords must respond.